St. Francis

 1. Check out the HELP button.
 It loads some nicely done HTML help which Paul has thoughtfully included in the zip file.
 (The button will try to load the help from a directory named Help in the same directory as GE2KAP.rex) Paul has also done a great set of video tutorials, also accessible from the program (must have an internet connection for these).

-2. The bigger screen (higher resolution) screen you have to display GE on, the more area one chart will cover at a given zoom level, AND the bigger the resulting chart file.
-But I was originally been making chartlets successfully on a 10" netbook laptop.
-Each chart is about 500-700 Kb in size.
+2. The bigger screen (higher resolution) screen you have to display Sas.Planet on, the more area one chart will cover at a given zoom level, AND the bigger the resulting chart file.
+For anchorages you need to be at least as z17 or z18

 This makes it easy to use Windows' 'sort on filename' to group the related groups of chart files.
-You can also put spaces in the filename--neither Maxsea nor OpenCPN cares, just keep the filename from getting too long.
+You can also put spaces in the filename--OpenCPN does not care, just keep the filename from getting too long.

-You can also make subfolders by major area in a country folder, and OpenCPN (but not Maxsea) will find all the subfolders too.
+You can also make subfolders by major area in a country folder, and OpenCPN will find all the subfolders too.

-Naming your chartlets Fiji1.kap, Fiji2.kap, etc is easy, but will make you (and/or people you share it with) very unhappy in the long run.
+Naming your chartlets Fiji1, Fiji2, etc is easy, but will make you (and/or people you share it with) very unhappy in the long run.

 Downloading the Charts we have Already Made